How to Nail Your First Fantasy Football Dynasty or Keeper Draft

 You didn’t have to think too far ahead in a redraft league.
 All you had to worry about on draft day was how a player could help you in your current season.
 Once Week 17 wrapped up, your rental was over.

 A dynasty or keeper league requires a deeper level of thinking.
-It requires a balanced roster consisting of established veterans and younger players with potential to be the stars of tomorrow.
+It requires a balanced roster consisting of established veterans and younger players with the potential to be the stars of tomorrow.
 Get as many proven studs as you can, but don’t be afraid to take a chance on high-upside rookies and second-year pros.

 Before your draft begins, build a cheat sheet with this idea in mind.
 The proven studs should always be atop your rankings, but don’t be afraid to elevate younger players you think have breakout potential.
 This is especially true in future dynasty drafts when the top players will likely be off the board.